mapdevsaikat/ResQcall/README.md

 - **Disaster Reporting**: Report disasters and emergencies with ease.
 ResQCall helps you quickly communicate your needs and alert authorities and volunteers.

-- **Urgent Requirements**: In times of crisis, you can ask help from the ResQCall community.
+- **Urgent Requirements**: In times of crisis, you can ask for help from the ResQCall community.
 Connect with people who can provide assistance, resources, or information.

 - **User-Friendly**: ResQCall is designed with a simple and intuitive interface, making it easy for anyone to use, even in stressful situations.